-The Camellia House, in the Drake Hotel of Chicago, was Internationally famous.
+The Camellia House was internationally famous in the Drake Hotel of Chicago.

-Traditionally one of the city's finest Supper Clubs serving superb continental cuisine in surroundings of quiet elegance.
-The service was so smooth that an ashtray with ashes in it 'magically' turned into a clean one without you even noticing the switch.
+Traditionally one of the city's finest Supper Clubs serves superb continental cuisine in quiet and elegant surroundings.
+The service was so smooth that an ashtray with ashes magically turned into a clean one without you noticing the switch.
 Crumbs on the tablecloth were swept up with a handheld tool, which again went on unnoticed.
 The selection of entertainment, by artists from Europe to the Orient, was second to none, packing the dance floor every night.

 In the 1940s and 50s, the restaurant hosted an in-restaurant live AM radio show on WGN with live music from the bands playing in the restaurant and live commercials.
 The live AM radio show was broadcast on Fridays and Saturdays from 8:00 PM to 11:00 PM in the 1940s and 1950s.

-It was 'THE' place to host weddings, Bar/Bat Mitzvah parties, baby showers, sweet-16 birthdays, family reunions, and gatherings of all types.
-The stage was beautiful and the dancefloor was hoppin'.
+It was 'THE' place to host weddings, Bar/Bat Mitzvah parties, baby showers, sweet-16 birthdays, family reunions, and gatherings.
+The stage was beautiful, and the dancefloor was hoppin'.

 I personally dined there many times in the late 1960s and the 1970s.
 It was my folk's favorite restaurant.
-Although it was excessively pricy, the food and service were 5-star and worth every penny.
+Although excessively expensive, the food and service were 5-star and worth every penny.

 The Drake Hotel's famous seafood restaurant, the "Cape Cod Room," closed in 2016.